wp-plugins/captcha/readme.txt

 Donate link: http://bestwebsoft.com/
 Tags: captcha, math captcha, text captcha, spam, antispam, login, registration, comment, lost password, capcha, catcha, captha
 Requires at least: 2.9
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 2011.2.10
+Stable tag: 2011.2.11

 This plugin allows you to implement super security captcha form into web forms.

 == Description ==

 Captcha plugin allows you to protect your website from spam using math logic which can be used for login, registration, reseting password, comments forms.
+Added Russian, German and Dutch languages.

 == Installation ==